indiv0/wolfram-alpha-rs/README.md

 extern crate wolfram_alpha;
 ```

-See the [API docs][api-docs] for information on using the crate in your library.
+See the [API docs][api-docs] for information on using the crate in your library,
+or take a look at an example in the [examples][examples] directory.

 ## Contributing